VladC12/aiva-learning-platform/docs/architecture-overview.md

 - **Rigorous Security**: Improved protection against common vulnerabilities (DDOS, SSRF), proper file validation, size limits, rate limiting, and stricter input validation across all endpoints.

 ## Refactoring
-- Extracting business logic into services
+- Extracting business logic into services.
-- Developing a consistent design system
+- Developing a consistent design system.
-- Standardizing API route organization and error handling
+- Standardizing API route organization and error handling.
-- Addressing security vulnerabilities
+- Addressing security vulnerabilities.
-- Implementing proper component composition patterns
+- Implementing proper component composition patterns.
-- Enhancing test coverage
+- Enhancing test coverage.
+- Move to a relational database.
+There are many data relationships — such as teacher-student-room mappings and question-set structures that are better suited for a relational schema.
+- Consider a global state manager like Redux.
+- Consider server-side PDF creation.